-The "rent or buy" decision is no longer the no-brainer it once was.
-During the bubble days, when real estate prices seemed to be going up by thousands of dollars a week, the prevailing advice was, "Buy as soon as you possibly can!"
-But we've since seen where that advice got people -- in many cases, into financial trouble (if not foreclosure), having bought houses they couldn't really afford, with mortgages that ultimately dwarfed what they could have been paying in rent for a similar home.
+The "rent or buy" decision is not always a no-brainer.
+During super-hot markets, when real estate prices can sometimes go up by thousands of dollars a week, the prevailing advice is, "Buy as soon as you possibly can!"
+But we've also seen where that advice has gotten people; namely into financial trouble (if not foreclosure) when the hot market turns out to have been a bubble.
+They bought houses they couldn't really afford, with mortgages that ultimately dwarfed what they could have been paying in rent for a similar home.

-So, it's time to take a step back and rethink your strategy.
+So, carefully consider your homebuying strategy.
 If you're currently a renter, but thinking about buying, consider both:

 Let's clear up a common myth.
-You don't have to buy a house -- now or ever.
+You don't have to buy a house; not now or ever.
 It's not a necessary part of being a grownup.
 Plenty of people rent for their entire lives, some of them bemused by the money and effort the rest of us put into buying, maintaining, remodeling, and otherwise fussing over our homes.

-Of course, there are some distinct advantages to homeownership as well.
-Possibly for the first time, you'll get to enjoy the security of knowing that the landlord can't kick you out after his or her daughter graduates from college, the fun of choosing your own paint and tile colors, the right to get a cat or dog, and more.
+Of course, there are some distinct advantages to homeownership, as well.
+Possibly for the first time, you'll get to enjoy the security of knowing that the landlord can't kick you out after his or her daughter graduates from college.
+You can stay put for as long as you can pay the mortgage.
+And there's the fun of choosing your own paint and tile colors, the right to get a cat or dog, and more.